Predictia/AQUA/docs/sphinx/source/core_components.rst

 Let's try to load some ICON data with the AQUA "Reader".
 We first instantiate a "Reader" object specifying the type of data which we want to read from the catalogue.
-As mentioned before, the `Reader` access is build on a 3-level hierarchy, made of model, experiment and source.
+As mentioned before, the `Reader` access is built on a 3-level hierarchy, made of model, experiment and source.

 .. code-block:: python